nandhita18/Coursera-Datascience/README.md

 # Coursera-Datascience
-Has various public rpositories of my datascience course in coursera
+Has various public repositories of my datascience course in coursera